twallema/DENV-serotype-imputation/data/README.md

 #### UF

-+ `DENV-serotypes_1996-2025_monthly/weekly_UF.csv`: Weekly or monthly total confirmed (not discarded) DENV cases at the municipality level, as well as number of serotyped cases per DENV serotype.
++ `DENV-serotypes_1996-2025_weekly/monthly_uf.csv`: Weekly or monthly total confirmed (not discarded) DENV cases at the federative unit level, as well as number of serotyped cases per DENV serotype.
 Generated using `DENV_datasus_conversion.py`.

 #### Muncipality

-+ ``: Weekly or monthly total confirmed (not discarded) DENV cases at the municipality level, as well as number of serotyped cases per DENV serotype.
++ `DENV-serotypes_1996-2025_weekly/monthly_mun.csv`: Weekly or monthly total confirmed (not discarded) DENV cases at the municipality level, as well as number of serotyped cases per DENV serotype.
 Generated using `DENV_datasus_conversion.py`.

+### DTW-MDS-embeddings

++ `DTW-MDS-embedding_mun.csv`: Made using `~/scripts/clustering/perform-DTW-MDS.py`.

+### Clusters

++ `clusters_rgi/rgint.csv`: Made using `~/scripts/clustering/find-clusters.py`.

++ `adjacency_matrix_rgi/rgint.csv`: Made using `~/scripts/clustering/find-clusters.py`.

-### Imputed DENV datasus
+### bayesian-imputation-model_output

-+ `DENV-serotypes-imputed_1996-2025_monthly.csv`: Monthly total confirmed DENV cases in every Brazilian UF (column: `DENV_total`), identical to `~/data/interim/DENV_datasus/DENV-serotypes_1996-2025_monthly.csv`.
-Contains the serotype fractions in columns `p_1`, `p_2`, `p_3` and `p_4`, as generated using the Bayesian serotype imputation model in `~/data/conversion/modeling_serotypes/fit-model.py`.
+This folder is not on GitHub but is automatically generated when users run the Bayesian serotype imputation model `~/scripts/bayesian-imputation-model/fit-imputation-model.py`.
+It will contain diagnostics of the model runs, as well as the final result (latent serotype distribution).

 ## Conversion scripts

-+ `build_distance-adjacency-matrix.py`: Notebook used to build an adjacency matrix and a demographically-weighted distance matrix between Brazilian states.

 + `datasus_DENV-linelist_conversion.py`: Script used to convert the (partly confidential) raw linelisted datasus DENV data (`~/data/raw/datasus_DENV-linelist/composite_dataset`) into a more pleasant interim format.

 + `build_geographic-dataset.py`: A script merging the Brazilian municipalities' geometries, population, population density and environmental characteristics.

++ `build_dengue-incidence-100k.py`: A script to convert the formatted linelist data in `data/interim/datasus_DENV-linelist` to the total dengue incidence per 100K inhabitants at the municipality level.